 contamination of the water, air and food, and the problem discussed above of

-deficiencies in vital minerals develop, the body accumulates toxic minerals to
+in vital minerals develop, the body accumulates toxic minerals to replace some

 The process is somewhat like replacing the right key in a lock with another that fits in the keyhole but the lock cannot open.
 As this process continues, the body functions at a lower and lower level of enzyme efficiency and energy.
 Turning the body around and correcting the problem is slow at first and takes a number of years.

-regenerated their nutrient levels, but this takes a lot more work and knowledge
+their nutrient levels, but this takes a lot more work and knowledge to do.

 The issue of toxic metals is far worse in alcoholics.
 One reason is that many alcoholics tend to be even more nutritional deficient than other people.
 Alcohol is high in calories.
 Many who drink alcohol substitute it for food.
 Also, alcohol itself depletes the body of B-complex vitamins, zinc, magnesium and other nutrients.
 A hangover is mainly an acute nutritional deficiency.